Merry Men 2: Reception

-According to a review by Nollywood Post, "Merry Men 2 is gifted with a more fluid story line and better-connected scenes, thanks to its new writer.
-We actually knew what was going on.
+According to a review by Nollywood Post, "Merry Men 2 is gifted with a more fluid storyline and better-connected scenes, thanks to its new writer.
+We knew what was going on.
 The Real Yoruba Demons made us look around in desperation several times, but Another Mission had us nodding and smiling."

+Critical response

+Writing for The Guardian, Phil Hoad gave it 2 stars and called it "low-budget Fast & Furious-style shenanigans… here are encouraging signs here that Nollywood is upping its action game, at least as far as realizing how quick editing can cover a multitude of staging sins.
+This is lucky because Inwang has no idea how to mount a dialogue scene, a series of lugubrious exposition-fests gradually tranquilizing the film."